Are you looking for a magical place in Africa to take a vacation? Travel to Tanzania, and you’ll have the time of your life.

-Tanzania has several national parks where you can see the big five (lions, elephants, buffalos, leopard, and rhinos).
+Tanzania has several national parks where you can see the big five (lions, elephants, buffalos, leopards, and rhinos).

 The most popular of its national parks is Serengeti National Park.
-The Serengeti is where the wildebeest migration, one of the seven new wonders of the world, takes place each year.
+The Serengeti is where the wildebeest migration, one of the world's seven new wonders, takes place each year.

-The wildebeest migration is a spectacular event where 2 million wildebeest, gazelles, and zebras move from Serengeti National Park into Kenya’s Maasai Mara in search of greener pastures.
+The wildebeest migration is a spectacular event where 2 million wildebeest, gazelles, and zebras move from Serengeti National Park into Kenya’s Maasai Mara, searching for greener pastures.

 To do this, the animals must cross the crocodile-filled Mara River.
 Some of the animals don’t make it through the river.
 This event takes place from July to October.

 Some other parks you can visit in Tanzania to see wild animals in their natural habitat include: